We regularly check our prices - you won't

 Peugeot's Boxer looks better, is built stronger, carries more and does so while consuming less fuel than its predecessor.
 In a cut-throat market, Peugeot has forensically focused on the things that make a real difference to fleet operators in order to give its heavyweight the best chance of a unanimous decision.

-When choosing a van that can punch above its weight, Peugeot might not be the first name that springs to mind.
+When choosing a van that can punch above its weight, the Peugeot Boxer might not be the first name that springs to mind.
 In fact, you might well associate the brand with smaller commercials like the Partner and Expert.
 If you need something big and tough, chances are that you might have looked at the Ford Transit, the Vauxhall Movano or maybe the Volkswagen Transporter.
 Overlooking Peugeot's Boxer is easy to do but could well bring on an acute case of buyer's remorse.

 The Boxer has quietly edged itself into position to challenge the very best in this market and the latest model, a beneficiary of more than two million miles of testing in extreme conditions, brings the sort of quality, robustness and durability that commercial operators demand.
 Couple that with what's promised to be the best fuel economy in the market and a wide range of bodies and load capacities and you have a vehicle that's capable of doing the business.